Skip Navigation

 Selected Publications

-• E. J. Leonard, D. A. Patthoff, and D. A. Senske (in press).
+• E. J. Leonard, D. A. Patthoff, and D. A. Senske (2024).
 The Europa Global Geologic Map.
 United States Geologic Survey.

 • Beddingfield, C.B., Cartwright, R.J., Ferguson, S.N. and Leonard, E.J., 2023.
 Tethys’s Heat Fluxes Varied with Time in the Ithaca Chasma and Telemus Basin Region.
 The Planetary Science Journal, 4(3), p.57.